On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: Bounds on the Scaling Exponent

 \end{enumerate} \end{theorem}

 We defer the detailed proof to {Appendix \ref{app:bounds}}.

-\begin{remark}[Empirical Robustness Beyond Local Convexity] Although Theorem~\ref{thm:bounds} is derived under the assumption of positive curvature at local minima, empirical results (\Cref{fig:metrics_mnist_fc_mse,fig:metrics_cifar_cnn_cse,fig:metrics_mnist_fc_cse}) show that the scaling law $\gamma \in [1,2]$ emerges much earlier, well before convergence.
+\begin{remark}[Empirical Robustness Beyond Local Convexity] Although Theorem~\ref{thm:bounds} is derived under the assumption of positive curvature at generic minima, empirical results (\Cref{fig:metrics_mnist_fc_mse,fig:metrics_cifar_cnn_cse,fig:metrics_mnist_fc_cse}) show that the fitted layerwise or single-subspace exponents remain in $[1,2]$ much earlier, well before convergence.
 This suggests that noise--curvature alignment is an intrinsic property of SGD, persisting even in training regimes where the Fisher approximation—relying on asymptotic realizability—fails to hold. \end{remark}